Static and dynamic properties of a few spin $1/2$ interacting fermions trapped in an harmonic potential: Dynamical excitation

 where $\Phi_i(x)$ are the single-particle harmonic oscillator wave functions.
 Notice that the time evolution of the system is governed by $E^{'}_m-E^{'}_n$, involving all energy differences of the states of the new Hamiltonian that have non-zero overlap with the ground-state of the old Hamiltonian.
 Also important is to realize that the relevance of a given frequency $2\pi\nu_{n,m}=E_n-E_m$ depends on the product of the projection coefficients $c_n^{*}c_m$.

-For instance, it is plausible to think that, for a small change of $g$, the original ground state should have a large overlap with the new one.
+For instance, it is plausible to think that, for a small change of $g$, the original ground state should have a large overlap with the new ground state.
 In this situation the dominant frequencies will be associated to the differences $E^{'}_n-E^{'}_0$.
 In this sense, the frequencies would be similar to the frequencies involved in the calculation of the dynamical structure function associated to the breathing mode of $H^{'}$, with the exception that the excitations of the center of mass are not present.

 In Fig.~\ref{fig:projection_2p_0_1_5}, we report, for the two-particle system, the projections of the ground state of the non-interacting system to the eigenstates of $H^{'}(g=1)$.
-In this quench, the interaction strength suffers a sudden change from $g=0$ to $g=1$.
 We also report the projection for the quench $g=0\rightarrow 5$.
-Notice that not all the eigenstates of $H^{'}(g=1)$ are populated, one should consider only projections to states of $H^{'}$ with the same parity and total spin and third spin component.
-Besides, as the interaction is translationally invariant, the quench of the interaction does not affect the center-of-mass motion and the center of mass remains in the lowest state.
 In the case $g=1$ (small $g$) there is a dominant projection into the ground state of $H^{'}$ and then the value of the projections decreases rather quickly.
 For the case $g=5$, the largest projection is smaller than in the previous case but the projections to higher states decrease more slowly.
 Therefore for $g=5$ one also has relevant projections into higher excited states.